Jack Nicholson: 2000–present: Later roles and retirement

 On February 15, 2015, Nicholson made a special appearance as a presenter on SNL 40, the 40th anniversary special of Saturday Night Live.
 After the death of boxer Muhammad Ali on June 3, 2016, Nicholson appeared on HBO's The Fight Game with Jim Lampley for an exclusive interview about his friendship with Ali.
 He was reported to be starring in an English-language remake of Toni Erdmann in 2017 opposite Kristen Wiig, his first feature film role since How Do You Know, but the project was later abandoned.
 In October 2019, with the release of The Shining sequel Doctor Sleep, director Mike Flanagan revealed he approached Nicholson for a cameo appearance, but Nicholson declined with best wishes.
 Flanagan also disclosed that Nicholson had previously been approached to appear in Steven Spielberg's science-fiction film Ready Player One (2018).

-During an appearance in the November 2, 2023, episode of Marc Maron's podcast, WTF with Marc Maron, record producer Lou Adler, a longtime friend of Nicholson's, related an anecdote pertaining to the unofficial retirement of the actor, who had not done a film in the 13 years since How Do You Know, saying, "A friend of mine wanted to put him in a movie.
-And he had a conversation with him.
-But Jack says, 'I don't want to do it.'
-He goes, 'You know what I did today?
-I sat under a tree and I read a book.'
-That sounds like Jack."
-Adler stated that Nicholson was "doing whatever he really wants to do," adding, "He wants to be quiet.
-He wants to eat what he wants.
-He wants to live the life he wants."

 On February 16, 2025, Nicholson made a rare appearance on SNL 50, the 50th anniversary special of Saturday Night Live.
-He introduced Adam Sandler who performed a tribute song to the show.
+He introduced Adam Sandler, who performed a tribute song to the show.

 Influence

-Actors who have cited Nicholson as an influence include Leonardo DiCaprio, and Alden Ehrenreich.
+Actors who have cited Nicholson as an influence include Leonardo DiCaprio, Tom Cruise, and Alden Ehrenreich.